EmeraldSnorlax/manjarno/src/routes/index.svelte.md

 ~~I am in no way affiliated with these projects.~~

 * [Arch already has an installer.](https://github.com/archlinux/archinstall)
 * [EndeavourOS](https://endeavouros.com/) seems to be what Manjaro is going for -- just rightly done as far as I can tell.
 That said, using an Arch derivative is still a bit questionable in my view.
 The main excuse for doing so (lack of an automated installer) doesn't apply anymore as Arch ships with `archinstall`.
 However, EndeavourOS has a GUI installer, which should be much more approachable, and offers many more configurations to choose from out of the box than `archinstall`.
-EndeavourOS also has an online installer so you can select a desktop you would like to use instead of the themed Xfce desktop EndeavourOS ships with.

 Once again though, I'd like to reiterate that Arch already ships with a reasonably friendly installer.